sparkflows/sparkflows-docs/docs/tutorials/data-engineering/rest-csv-reader-and-parse.rst

 REST - CSV Reader & Parse
 =============

 This workflow reads in a dataset from URL.
-It then parses the dataset and prints the results.
+It then parses the dataset and prints the result.

 Workflow
 -------

-Below is the workflow.
-It does the following:
+The below workflow:

 * Reads data from the URL and creates a DataFrame
 * Prints few records